 4. Indirect labour costs

 Indirect labour represents the wages of supervisors and admin staff, who are not directly involved with the physical production of goods and services but who are still paid a salary/wage from the business.

 Overheads include other expenses such as rent and electricity/power rates, insurance, repairs and depreciation.

-So now you understand what elements are involved in job costing, it’s time to understand the benefits…
+Now you understand what elements are involved in job costing, what are the benefits?